Getting started from Apache Spark

 If you already know Apache Spark, using Beam should be easy.
 The basic concepts are the same, and the APIs are similar as well.

-Spark stores data Spark DataFrames for structured data, and in Resilient Distributed Datasets (RDD) for unstructured data.
+Spark stores data in Spark DataFrames for structured data, and in Resilient Distributed Datasets (RDD) for unstructured data.
 We are using RDDs for this guide.

 A Spark RDD represents a collection of elements, while in Beam it’s called a Parallel Collection (PCollection).
 A PCollection in Beam does not have any ordering guarantees.